jerrymarino/iCompleteMe/README.md

 ### I used to be able to `import vim` in `.ycm_extra_conf.py`, but now can't

-ICM was rewritten to use a client-server architecture where most of the logic is in the [ycmd server][ycmd].
+iCM was rewritten to use a client-server architecture where most of the logic is in the [ycmd server][ycmd].
 So the magic `vim` module you could have previously imported in your `.ycm_extra_conf.py` files doesn't exist anymore.